|

 But the Yar putter didn't stay in Aaron's bag for long and he returned to

-his ever-faithful Scotty Cameron soon after.
+his ever-faithful Scotty Cameron Newport soon after.

 We haven't yet had the chance to test the Yar, but as soon as we do, we'll